eecs394-spr15/ProjectCapetown/README.md

  #### Download Source Code
  *  Option 1: Clone the github repo: Run this command in your terminal/cmd: `git clone https://github.com/eecs394-spr15/ProjectCapetown.git`
- *  Option 2: Get source code from the github: `git clone https://github.com/eecs394-spr15/ProjectCapetown.git`
+ *  Option 2: Get source code from the github: https://github.com/eecs394-spr15/ProjectCapetown.git

  For either option:
   *  Using the command `cd` to navigate to the application directory 'ProjectCapetown'.